quicwg/base-drafts/draft-ietf-quic-transport.md

 : The 32-bit Stream ID of the stream being ignored.

 Error Code:
-: The reason the sender is ignoring the stream, or QUIC_NO_ERROR if not due to an error.
+: The application-specified reason the sender is ignoring the stream.

 ## ACK Frame {#frame-ack}